9 Main Disadvantages Of Poplar Wood

 You can minimize the darkening of poplar by staining the poplar back to its original color or placing poplar wood furniture away from direct sunlight and chemicals.

-Green in poplar fades to the brown color within a few months.
+Green in poplar fades to a brown color within a few months.

 But this can be slowed down by sealing the wood properly.